 With the sudden change in Mumbai development, lifestyle needs, commercial skylines demand by corporates, commercial growth in terms of people taste and preference, the real estate growth at prime locations of south Mumbai like Lower Parel soared and till date the development of residential and commercial skylines is at high washing away the heritage and historic Mills and their chimneys.
 Our Chief Minister of State Shri.
 Devendra fadnavis is working around to justify the mill workers with low cost homes which they are waiting since long and fast ageing and developing city creates fear of future.
 Hope our CM gets the smiles back as soon possible.
 Let the Mumbai grow, But not at the cost of 100% destruction of Heritage and Historic structures and never with few faces smiling and many with tears.

-- Home Address Of Bollywood Stars – Mumbai Residential Address Of Celebrities Film Stars 1,057 views
+- Home Residential Address Of Bollywood Actors Celebrities Stars – Mumbai 984 views